TSlex/WaGaoSwitcher/README.md

 If you currently working with wacom, but want to work with gaomon, close all "drawing" apps and use "1" option, and so on...

-### Feel free to create pull requests, discussing and so on?
+### Feel free to create pull requests, discussing and so on
 #### P.S. sorry for my english 🐸